 The best time to identify this plant is in July through September.

-The time of year you would expect to find Quill-leaf Arrowhead flowering and fruiting in New York.
+The time of year you would expect to find Quill-leaved Arrowhead flowering and fruiting in New York.

 Sagittaria teres S. Wats.